Go back

 Yellow Linux?

-We can try to boot into Linux from de_Fuse/minute directly, but it's not quite right: Render of main PCB Apparently this is because the GPU isn't set up properly, and the framebuffer is set to the opposite endianness...
+We can try to boot into Linux with de_Fuse/minute directly, but it's not quite right: Render of main PCB Apparently this is because the GPU isn't set up properly, and the framebuffer is set to the opposite endianness...
 This means for a RGBX framebuffer it gets interpreted as XRGB, so only the G and B components make it through untouched (hence, yellow).

 Unbricc